berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

             foo = GameObject.Find(‘Player’);

         **foo** is assigned as a “pointer” to that GameObject instance (highlighted in blue).
-    - This method is considered inefficient, but for this class optimization is not a big deal so using this method is fine.
-If you do want to try optimizing, you could potentially call this method once in the `Start()` method and then store a  reference to what you found in the script
+    - This method is considered inefficient because it may need to search through many GameObjects, but for this class optimization is not a big deal so using this method is fine.
+If you do want to try optimizing, you can call this method once in the `Start()` method and then store a reference to what you found in a variable.
     - **More commonly used is [GameObject.FindWithTag()], to avoid having to change your code if you decide to rename a GameObject in the Inspector.**

 2. [GetComponent()]
     Returns a specified GameObject component.
-    - Ex: During the gameplay, if you want to change the color of your purple player square to red, you could type the following:
+    - Ex: During the gameplay, if you want to change the color of your player's sprite to red, you could type the following:

             foo = GameObject.Find(‘Player’)
             if (insert some arbitrary condition here) {
                 sr = foo.GetComponent<SpriteRenderer>();
-                sr.color = new Color.red;
+                sr.color = Color.red;
             }

         - Not static and **must be called on a GameObject instance**.
 Typical usage for this method: